aalemayhu/cantera/README.md

 - Transitions between view controllers.
 - User toggles the favourite buttton.

+It would have been cool to show different views based on the `ad-type`, maybe icons like FINN does?
 I tried hard to avoid adding any third party dependency, maybe that was a mistake?
 I could have speed up things by pulling in something like [FinniversKit][f] for the UI.

 One more thing.
 The feature I wanted to add was a collection of predefined layouts the user could switch between.
 So for ex. you would press a